 The ratio changing is done by opening and closing a drive and driven pulley and forcing a fixed length drive belt to turn around different diameters on each pulley.
 The force used to "close" the engine or drive pulley is centrifugal force.
 As a radial force, the centrifugal force must be converted to an axial force which can be controlled and used to move the sliding half of the drive pulley.
 It is the job of the ramps, rollers and lever arms to convert and control the centrifugal force.

 Centrifugal force is simply the outward acceleration of a body swung around an axis.
-Mathematically, centrifugal force in pounds is equal to : $WV_2$ qR where : W = weight in pounds g = acceleration of gravity
+Mathematically, centrifugal force in pounds is equal to:

+W = weight in pounds

 V = linear velocity in ft per second